ayyjohn/mandalamaker/README.md

 * Fullscreen mode with extra large canvas
 * Ability to choose a static color
 * Ability to choose the canvas color
+* Ability to save mandalas as a file to show others

 ## Technologies Used